Top 47 ETL Interview Questions & Answers (2025)

 456 English101 2023-07-01 Coursework 3

-Note:The ParticipationMetrics table’s schema is not optimal.
-To make sure that your queries are performant as well as normalized, transfer the “Interaction Category” column as a separate table and instead, have FKs that refer to each category.
+Note: The ParticipationMetrics table’s schema is not optimal.
+To ensure that your queries are performant and normalized, transfer the “Interaction Category” column to a separate table and have FKs that refer to each category instead.

 35. Suppose a teacher wants to see the students’ assignment submission trends over the last six months.
 Write a SQL query to retrieve this data.

-This SQL query assumes that we have a Submission table as described under critical entities above, and that we are looking at the submission date to understand trends.
+This SQL query assumes that we have a Submission table as described under critical entities above and that we are looking at the submission date to understand trends.

 SELECT